 Current USA FH National membership is required by July 3 for all NCCs athletes.

-The men's and women's divisions will consist of a groups stage followed by knock out rounds that will place teams all the way down the rankings.
-Each team is guaranteed 4 games starting Friday July 10 - Sunday July 12.
+The women's divisions will consist of pool play followed by knock out rounds that will place teams all the way down the rankings.
+The men's division will consist of a pool play competition.
+All teams are guaranteed 4-5 games starting on Friday, July 10.

 📍 Washington, District of Columbia